luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.editors-com/install/AMERP amxeditor_Installation.md

 - Using AD PackIn
 - Download:  AMERPSOFT Demografia Venezolana.zip,
 - Packin IT.

-- You may take a look at 'GeografiaVenezolanaCompleta.sql' only for information.
+You may take a look at 'GeografiaVenezolanaCompleta.sql' only for information.
-- Make your Country Extended Demography Packin
+Make your Country Extended Demography Packin
     ( If you are using other local you may build your tables)

-- Remember to execute procedures on System Admin --> General Rules:
+Remember to execute procedures on System Admin --> General Rules:

     - Role Access Update
     - Sequence Check
     - Syncronize Terminology
     - Cache Reset

+(*) Repeat this procedure for any other Demography Pack-Out provided.

 ### <b>4- Restart Server</b>
 - Restart idempiere Server
 - Verify plugin is Installed and Running